Guguant/letter/design/software-design.md

 software lists that I want to design.

-- [ ] Home inventory for windows system - It help to sort out things.
+- [ ] Home inventory for windows system - It help to sort out personal items.
-- [ ] travel plan editor - make travel plan.
+- [ ] travel plan WORLDWIDE POST PAGES - make travel plan and View others's plans.
+- [ ] funny program for the Watch Garmin 245.
+- [ ] record the words which looked up on the iPhone into a simple and pure Application.
+Users can check these words in the future.

 good apps gallary